-NOTE: Novell Client for windows maintains two separate connection for a user who logs in.
+NOTE: Client for Open Enterprise Server for windows maintains two separate connection for a user who logs in.
 One of those connections is used to monitor user connection.
 Hence, while closing or aborting a user connection, the log may print details for each connection.